rails/rails/guides/source/getting_started.md

 Creating a New Rails Project
 ----------------------------

+TIP: New Rails apps come with a preconfigured Dev Container development environment.
+This is the fastest way to get started with Rails.
+For instructions see [Getting Start with Dev Containers](getting_started_with_devcontainer.html)

 The best way to read this guide is to follow it step by step.
 All steps are essential to run this example application and no additional code or steps are needed.